HedvigBring/Simple-plant-helper-with-a-useless-button/README.md

 ### Transmitting the data

-As mentioned above I used wifi for the data transmission and the data is sent over that wifi connection to pybytes:
+As mentioned above I used wifi for the data transmission and the pybytes library is used for sending the data to pybytes.
+This is very simple once you've [provisioned your device for use with pybytes](https://docs.pycom.io/pybytes/gettingstarted/).
 ```
 while True:
     result = th.read()